HarryRHayden/CI_PP2/README.md

 1. Ability to play a fun game
 2. Ability to have a target number of victories for overall win
-3. Ability to easily determine who won the round and the game
+3. Ability to easily determine who won the round
 4. Ability to try again once target score is reached
 5. Ability to be shown the rules should they be needed